liuk22/AndroidMDCV/README.md

 # NV-Motion-Detection
-Intended as a demo of how image filtering can improve nighttime image quality on phone camera quality and detect motion for security applications
+Intended as a demo of how image filtering can improve nighttime image quality on phones and detect motion for security applications